JosephineConnelly/thesis_josephine/content/overview_layout.md

 ### grin

-we should grow soy in ne
-Because
-1. Soy bean would be good in crop rotation as a legume
-2. The composition of high protien and high oil is advantagious and is also the resason why so and so much is imported to the nordic countries (denmark sweden norway) each year.
-3. Climate change
-4. food security

 Soybean plant growth is affected by temperature as well as photoperiod.
 Soybean can suffer from cold temeperatures during the flowering that effect pod size and seed formation resulting in lower yeild. (ref)